Six Of The Best Activities To Do With Kids In Canberra

 By: Lenore Pearson, ellaslist explorer

 Start at the top and work your way down.
 Science is at its most fun in Questacon, both adults and kids will be amazed as they make their way through each room.
-Check out what special events their hosting: from engineering shows to botanical labs, your kids will leave with dreams of becoming scientists!
+Check out what special events they're hosting: from engineering shows to botanical labs, your kids will leave with dreams of becoming scientists!

 Child (4 – 16 years): $17.50